sweazysm/Final_Project/README.md

 - Merged Files
 - Set-up Machine Learning (ML) Algorithms and Parameters
 - Provided many laughs and stories for team members

+#### Shalmalee Soman

+- Found datasets
+- created a visualization through Tableau, a map whuch shows how population of a county relates to their carbon emissions.